 To start, buy fresh orange sweet potatoes.
 Give them a scrub, then scrape or slice off any blemishes or bad spots.

-Place the sweet potatoes on a baking sheet, preferably lined with a silicone mat for easy cleanup.
+Place the sweet potatoes on a baking sheet, preferably lined with a silicone mat (affiliate link) for easy cleanup.
 You roast these long enough that they will ooze syrup, which will caramelize on the pan.

 Why roast them, instead of cook them some other way?
 First, roasting is super-duper easy - it takes next-to-no work, and I like cooking things the lazy way.
 Also, roasting concentrates the sugars in vegetables, making them sweeter.